Development Environment

 regardless of whether we are connecting from inside or outside the Dev

-Container (when the ports
+Container (when the ports property is set for

-service).
-Without network_mode
+db service).
+Without network_mode setting, we

-would need to use host = "db"
+would need to use host = "db", resulting in different

 connection strings depending on the context, which is something we want